transdigiware/blockchain/enterprise_upgrade_tool.md

 ## Migrating your smart contracts

 The Enterprise Plan Network Monitor UI and the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console use different formats to install chaincode on your peers.
 You can use the tool to migrate the chaincode that you installed on Enterprise plan to {{site.data.keyword.blockchainfull_notm}} Platform 2.0 without having to repackage your chaincode.
-Chaincode is referred to as smart contracts on on the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console.
+Chaincode is referred to as smart contracts on the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console.

 You can find a list of chaincode packages that are installed on the peers of your Enterprise Plan network.
 The chaincode packages are grouped by chaincode version.
 You can use this page to find the latest version of each smart contract that is installed. **However, you need to have the chaincode on your local file system to use this page**.